farmOS/farmOS/docs/model/type/plan.md

 ## Relationships

-Plans can reference other entity types (like Assets and Logs) that are "part of the Plan".
+Plans can reference other record types (like Assets and Logs) that are "part of the Plan".
 These relationships can be simple (referencing the Asset/Log ID), or a Plan-type providing module can define more complex relationships by including other metadata alongside it.